-Abu Ishaq is of the opinion that a foolish man cannot be called a mujtahid.
-There is a difference of opinion regarded in the Ijtehad of one who denies freedom of thniking (Qiyas).
-The Mujtahed, however, should be well versed in the disciplines of law, etymology, grammar, syntax, logic, jurisprudence, oratory, the Holy Book, the Sunnat, etc., in order that his deductions may be precise.
-It is, however, a different matter that it is not necessary for anyone to memorize all these.
+Abu Ishaq is of the opinion that a foolish man cannot be called a Mujtahid.
+There is a difference of opinion is regarded to the Ijtehad of one who denies freedom of thniking (Qiyas).
+The Mujtahed, however should be well versed in the disciplines of law, etymology, gramner and syntax, logic, jurisprudence, oratory, the Holy Book, the Sunnat etc., in order that his deductions may be precise.
+It is however, a different matter that it is not necessary for any one to memorise all these.

-Allama Sabaki is of the opinion that a mujtahed is a person who, by persistent application to the principles of the Islamic CC, arrives at a facility of understanding the social question, the abrogations, the causes of revelations, the consistent and the singular, the authentic and the weak traditions, the biographical sketches of the companions of the Holy Prophet (S.A.), and so on.
-Knowledge of polemics and the details of jurisprudence, masculinity, liberty, and integrity are not necessary conditions for Ijtehad.
+Allama Sabaki is of the opinion that a Mujtahed is a person who by persistent application to the principles of the Islamic cc de arrives at a facility of undersaanding of the social question, the abrogations, the causes of revelations, the consistent. and the singular, the authentic and the weak traditions the biographical sketches of the companions of the Holy Prophet (S.A.) and so on.
+A knowledge of polemics and the details of jurisprudence, masculinity, liberty and integrity are not necessary conditions for Ijtehad.

-On a review of the conditions detailed above, can anyone think that no one has been born with these qualifications after the four Imams, seeing that we have, to the best of our knowledge, great geniuses in all these disciplines?
+On a review of these conditions detailed above can any one think that no one has been born with these qualifications, after the four Imams, seeing that we have with in our knowledge great geniuses of all these disciplines?